ppeble/emissary-ingress.dev/content/en/docs/3.7/topics/running/ambassador.md

 - X-EXPERIMENTAL
 ```

-If the upstream service responds with `x-my-header: 1`, $productName$ will return `X-MY-Header: 1` to the client.
+If the upstream service responds with `x-my-header: 1`, Emissary will return `X-MY-Header: 1` to the client.
 Similarly, if the client includes `x-ExperiMENTAL: yes` in its request, the request to the upstream service will include `X-EXPERIMENTAL: yes`.
-Other headers will not be altered; $productName$ will use its default lowercase header.
+Other headers will not be altered; Emissary will use its default lowercase header.

 Please see the [Envoy documentation](https://www.envoyproxy.io/docs/envoy/latest/api-v3/config/core/v3/protocol.proto.html#config-core-v3-http1protocoloptions-headerkeyformat) for more information.
 Note that in general, we recommend updating clients and services rather than relying on `header_case_overrides`.

 ##### Linkerd interoperability

-* `add_linkerd_headers: true` will force $productName$ to include the `l5d-dst-override` header for Linkerd.
+* `add_linkerd_headers: true` will force Emissary to include the `l5d-dst-override` header for Linkerd.
 The default is `false`.

 When using older Linkerd installations, requests going to an upstream service may need to include the `l5d-dst-override` header to ensure that Linkerd will route them correctly.
 Setting `add_linkerd_headers` does this automatically.
 See the [Mapping](../../using/mappings#linkerd-interoperability-add_linkerd_headers) documentation for more details.